kunalhacks/Document-Research-Aichatbot/README.md

 # AI Document Research Assistant

 A powerful AI-powered document research assistant that helps you analyze and extract insights from multiple documents through natural language queries.
-This project is part of the Wasserstoff AI Intern Task.

 ## 🚀 Features